Thue77/Apache_infrastructure/README.md

 ### Apache Hudi
 Hudi is not added beforehand, but is downloaded as part of the initiation of the sparkSession in [hudi_test](/src/jupyter/hudi_test.ipynb)

+### Handle dependencies
+In this setup, spark is run in a standalone cluster, which means all spark-submit jobs are executed in client mode.
+Therefore the driver is executed from the client, which is airflow-worker, and thus airflow-worker needs to have access to all necessary dependencies.
+This includes local modules and packages installed from PyPi.
+Volumes have been used to ensure simultanous existence on local modules in airflow-worker and jupyterlab.
+Furthermore, relevant environment variables are added to both containers in the Docker-compose file